nisharao321/exp2a/relative-humidity-of-whirling-hygrometer-nitk/experiment/procedure.md

 ##### These procedure steps will be followed on the simulator

-1. When you click on a "Relative Humidity of Whirling Hygrometer file, a new window will open as shown below. .
+1. When you click on a Relative Humidity of Whirling Hygrometer file, a new window will open as shown below. .
 Click on the NEXT button at the bottom right corner to proceed to the next step.<br>
 <img src="images/w11.jpeg"><br>

-2. Click on the ‘Flask’ to wet the muslin cloth of wet bulb thermometer.
+2. Click on the Flask to wet the muslin cloth of wet bulb thermometer.
 Click on the NEXT button at the bottom right corner to proceed to the next step. <br>
 <img src="images/w12.jpeg"><br>

 3. Click on the hand holding the Whirling Hygrometer.<br>